World War II in Yugoslav Macedonia: Bulgarian actions in 1943

-Greeting of the former IMRO chieftain Peter Lesev by recruits of Bulgarian Army, after his appointment as a governor of Kratovo Municipality in 1943.
-Macedonian recruits formed up to 60% of the soldiers in Bulgarian Army in Vardar Macedonia.

 Bulgaria managed to save its entire 48,000-strong Jewish population during World War II from deportation to Nazi concentration camps, but under German pressure those Jews from their newly annexed territories without Bulgarian citizenship were deported, such as those from Vardar Macedonia and Western Thrace.
 The Bulgarian government was responsible for the roundup and deportation of over 7,000 Jews in Skopje and Bitola.

-Notification of the head of the Bitola District Bulgarian Administration to the mayors and police chiefs in the area, It concerns the badges with the inscription on them: "Independent Macedonia - for it we fight, for it we die".
-Such badges were worn by the local veterans of the Ilinden organization.
-The text informs that the Central leadership of the Ilinden Organization has issued an order to provide a new badges without this inscription, which is obsolete and creates confusion among the population.
-Thus, the current badges must be changed with the new ones.

 Around this time Ivan Mihailov of IMRO had plans which envisaged the creation of a Macedonian state under German control.
 He was a follower of the idea of a united Macedonian state with a dominant Bulgarian element.
-On 16 June 1943, the Bulgarian forces committed a massacre near the village of Vataša, in which 12 young civilians were shot: Pero Videv (15 years old), Danko Davkov (18), Ilija Dimov (18), Risto Gjondev (18), Gerasim Matakov (18), Pane Dzunov (18), Pane Meshkov (18), Vancho Gjurev (19), Blazhe Icev (20), Dime Chekorov (20), Fercho Popgjorjiev (26) and Vasil Hadziyordanov (28).
+On 16 June 1943, the Bulgarian forces committed the massacre of Vataša, in which 12 young civilians were shot: Pero Videv (15 years old), Danko Davkov (18), Ilija Dimov (18), Risto Gjondev (18), Gerasim Matakov (18), Pane Dzunov (18), Pane Meshkov (18), Vancho Gjurev (19), Blazhe Icev (20), Dime Chekorov (20), Fercho Popgjorjiev (26) and Vasil Hadziyordanov (28).
 They were suspected of becoming guerillas in the coming days.

-The corpses of the civilians who were killed by Bulgarian forces near Vataša.

 1944 and aftermath

 February Campaign

-Fighters of the 1st Macedonia-Kosovar Brigade during the February march of 1944.

 The February march campaign of 1944 had a great political and moral impact.
 The whole Bulgarian 5th Army, all of the Bulgarian police, as well as the army regiments stationed in Kjustendil and Gorna Dzumaja were engaged in the battles.
 After the February march, the Bulgarian government was forced to change its strategy – organization of the fighting would no longer be the responsibility of the police but of the army, and all organizations would be obliged to help the army.